alexmeckes/fantasydraft/fantasy-draft-agent/README.md

 1. Add your OpenAI API key in **Settings → Repository secrets** as `OPENAI_API_KEY`
 2. The app will start automatically once deployed

-## Note on A2A Mode

-A2A mode requires ports 5000-9000 for agent servers.
-On Hugging Face Spaces free tier, port availability may be limited.
-If A2A mode fails, the app will suggest using Basic Multiagent mode instead.
+## About Communication Modes

+- **Basic Multiagent (Recommended)**: Works perfectly on HF Spaces!
+All agents run in a single process with fast, reliable communication.
+- **A2A Mode (Experimental)**: Distributed agents on separate servers.
+Due to dependency issues with `a2a-sdk` on HF Spaces, this mode may not work.
+Basic Multiagent provides the same great experience!

 ## About